MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### GADTs

 [Generalized algebraic data type](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type) are a generalization of the algebraic data types that you are familiar with.
 Basically, they allow you to explicitly write down the types of the constructors.
 In this chapter, you'll learn why this is useful and how to declare your own.
-GADTs are mainly used to implement domain specific languages, and so this section will introduce them with a corresponding example.
+GADTs are mainly used to implement domain-specific languages, and so this section will introduce them with a corresponding example.

 ```haskell
 {-# LANGUAGE GADTs #-}